 Conroe Central Wastewater Treatment Plant – City of Conroe

-LAN provided preliminary engineering, final design, and construction phase services for a new 6-MGD greenfield wastewater treatment plant that will ultimately be expanded to 12-MGD.
-The major project components included a diversion structure, influent lift station, influent force main, headworks with screening and grit removal, B-Stage secondary treatment, B-Stage clarifiers, tertiary filtration, ultraviolet light (UV) disinfection, non-potable water system, effluent outfall, RAS/WAS pumping system, sludge thickening, digestion, and dewatering, odor control systems, complete electrical system, SCADA control system, emergency generators, administration building, maintenance building, compete site drainage system, access roadways, and planning for a future carbon diversion system.
+The major project components included a diversion structure, influent lift station, influent force main, headworks with screening and grit removal, B-Stage secondary treatment, B-Stage clarifiers, tertiary filtration, ultraviolet light (UV) disinfection, non-potable water system, effluent outfall, RAS/WAS pumping system, sludge thickening, digestion, and dewatering, complete electrical system, SCADA control system, emergency generators, administration building, maintenance building, site drainage system, and access roadways.

 At a glance